Professor Hazel Prichard

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 It is with great sadness that I inform you of the death of Professor Hazel Prichard.
-Hazel joined the School of Earth and Ocean Sciences as a Royal Society University Fellow in 1992, becoming a Lecturer in 1996 and a Professor in 2016.
+Hazel joined the School of Earth and Environmental Sciences as a Royal Society University Fellow in 1992, becoming a Lecturer in 1996 and a Professor in 2016.
 Hazel served as the Director of the Exploration and Resource Geology BSc degree scheme between 2004-2014 and developed its associated industrial placement scheme.
 She died in Cardiff after a brave battle with illness on the morning of 1st January, 2017.

 Hazel studied Geology and Physical Geography at Hull University (1973-1976) and completed her PhD (1976-1979) on the petrology and geochemistry of the lower oceanic crust at the University of Newcastle-upon Tyne.
 She was also extremely proud to have completed an MBA at the Open University (1991-1996).